 We hiked the West Cliff and Ridgeline trails, which created a 1.1-mile loop.
 It may sound like a walk in the park (and it was), but the deep snow made going pretty slow.

-There are many more trails that are part of this network, so if you’re into hiking, this is a fun getaway.
+Many more trails are part of this network, so if you’re into hiking, this is a fun getaway.
 The dome is also very close to downtown, which has a great natural food co-op and a few restaurants.
 The bustling town of Brattleboro is about 17 miles south.

 Final Thoughts on Winter Glamping in Vermont

 We left our cozy geodesic dome in Vermont wishing we could stay longer, and we’re already thinking a summer visit might be in order.
 If you’re a hearty soul and want to try winter glamping in Vermont with your loved one or small family (just one bed, remember?), we can recommend this unique property.

 Are you as excited as we were about planning a Vermont glamping vacation in a geodesic dome?
 Don’t worry about the outhouse — it’s only cold when you first sit down.
 Drop a comment below if winter glamping is your jam!